Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Tempelhof (Airfield)

 This giant former airfield is where many Berliners go to relax, drink beer, skate, kite surf and cycle.
-It’s a great place to visit on a sunny day, especially during sunset.
+It’s a great place to visit on a sunny day, especially at sunset.

 Tiergarten

-Tiergarten is a sprawling park off starting at Brandenburger Tor.
-There are plenty of trails and picturesque places to perch.
-However, my favorite is to head to the bar/cafe in the center (Café Am Neun See) to down a pint on a warm summer’s day
+Tiergarten is a sprawling park starting at Brandenburger Tor.
+There are plenty of trails to explore and picturesque places to perch for a break.
+However, my favorite is to head to the bar/cafe in the center (Café Am Neun See) to down a pint on a warm summer’s day.

 Mauerpark